stephenmdw/AAClasswork/README.md

 1. Clone this repo onto your local machine.

-2. Navigate to your local repo directory in terminal and run one of the following generators (detailed in below section):
+2. Navigate to your local repo directory in terminal, run `bundle install`, and then run one of the following generators (detailed in below section):

    - `ruby practice_test_generator.rb` - Generates a practice test in a folder called `practice_assessment`